What Is 1:2 Leverage?

 How to use 1:2 leverage

-To use 2x leverage you first need to find a low leverage broker that offers this type of ratio and your preferred asset class.
+To use a 2x multiplier you first need to find a low broker that offers this type of ratio and your preferred asset class.

 Then you need to select an amount of collateral capital as your initial investment.
 The collateral money will work as your margin when opening positions.

-It’s important that your leverage trading platform lets you select a 2x leverage ratio before you start trading, otherwise you might be getting into high leverage trading immediately.
+Your trading platform must let you select a 2x ratio before you start trading, otherwise, you might be getting in using too much borrowed capital immediately.

 Once on the platform, select the entry price, your stop loss, your take profit order, and enter the market.
 From here you need to monitor your position and use leverage risk management.